Stanton County Fair General Rules / Herdsmanship

 GENERAL RULES

-The judge’s decision will be final in all cases.
-Superintendents will have charge of everything in their respective departments and will have the authority to make decisions.
-Entries with an asterisk are eligible for State Fair competition.
-No duplicates, means do not make two items alike.
-Items not appropriate for project in which they are enrolled will be lowered one ribbon placing.
-American Income Life Special Risk Insurance -- All Stanton County 4-H members and leaders are covered by Blanket Accident insurance provided by the Stanton County 4-H Council.
+American Income Life Special Risk Insurance – All Stanton County 4-H Members and leaders are covered by Blanket Accident Insurance provided by the Stanton County 4-H Council.
 Members and leaders are covered while participating in or attending regularly approved and adult sponsored group activities that are sponsored by 4-H/Extension.
 Coverage includes travel directly to and from the member’s home and the meeting place for the purpose of participating in a scheduled group activity.
-Contact the Extension office for more information.
+Contact the Extension Office for more information.

 USE OF COPYWRITTEN IMAGES – Copyrighted writing, artwork, videos, and images may be used in 4-H educational exhibits under Fair Use for educational purposes of Copyright Law.
 To qualify for Fair Use, 4-H’ers must: 1) only use a small amount of the copy-written work, 2) add new meaning to the work to make it original, 3) rework it and use it in a totally different way, and 4) use it for nonprofit purposes (not to make money).
 Giving credit to the original creator is also recommended.

-Interview Judging– Limit 3 items per area.
+Interview Judging – Limit 3 items per area.

 Entry Times: